critesjosh/aztec-sdk-starter/README.md

 ## Environment

-The script currently runs on a fork of Ethereum mainnet run by Aztec.
+The script currently runs on a version of Aztec connected to the Goerli testnet.

-You can check the status of the Aztec rollup provider at this url. https://api.aztec.network/aztec-connect-dev/falafel/status
+You can check the status of the Aztec rollup provider at this url. https://api.aztec.network/aztec-connect-testnet/falafel/status

 ## Debug